 Today, we’re going to talk about the personal business side of poultry farming.
 We all know how expensive it can be to run a farm, so we took some time to sit down with an accountant who has served poultry farmers like you for more than 20 years.
 The goal?
 To help keep more of your money in your pockets.

-The government has provided tax breaks for you to take advantage of but you may not be getting the full benefit.
+The government has provided tax breaks for you to take advantage of, but you may not be getting the full benefit.
 First of all—any money you spend on your farm should be seen as something deductible.
 There’s actually been an update to the Section 179 accelerated depreciation deduction that is majorly in your favor.
-Thanks to the update, you can now write off up to one million and fifty thousand dollars each year.
-This deduction used to only allow you to write off a maximum of 125K, but now it’s up to a million and fifty.
+Thanks to the update, you can now write off up to $1,050,000 each year.
+This deduction used to only allow you to write off a maximum of $125K, but now it’s up to $1,050,000.

 Think about anything you had to pay for to operate and improve your farm last year.
 Feed bins.
 Pole barns.
 New equipment in the house.
 A new house itself.
 All of these big items should be considered on your taxes.